 The population estimate for the Eastern Pacific stock of northern fur seals is calculated as the estimated number of pups at rookeries multiplied by a series of different expansion factors determined from a life table analysis to estimate the number of yearlings, 2 year olds, 3 year olds, and animals at least 4 years old (Lander 1981).
-The resulting population estimate is equal to the pup count multiplied by 4.475.
+The resulting population estimate is equal to the pup count multiplied by 4.5.
 The expansion factor is based on a sex and age distribution estimated after the harvest of juvenile males was terminated.
-A preliminary analysis indicated that the dynamics of the population have not changed in the last 15 years, so the 4.475 expansion factor remains appropriate (J. Baker, pers. comm., Southwest Fisheries Science Center, 2570 Dole St., Honolulu, HI 96822).
 Currently, CVs are unavailable for the expansion factor.
 As the great majority of pups are born on the Pribilof Islands, pup estimates are concentrated on these islands, though additional counts are made on Bogoslof Island.
-Since 1990, pup counts have occurred biennially.
-In 1992, 1994, and 1996 pup counts on the Pribilof Islands were 219,151 (CV=0.041), 227,239 (CV=0.036) and 210,401 (CV=0.101), respectively (Antonelis et al. 1994, Antonelis et al. 1996, York et al. 1997).
-The average mean pup count from these three years of Pribilof Islands data is 218,930 (CV=0.065).
-In 1997, the number of pups born on Bogoslof Island was 5,096 (NMFS unpubl. data, National Marine Mammal Laboratory, 7600 Sand Point Way, NE, Seattle, WA 98115).
-Therefore, the most recent estimate for the number of fur seals in the Eastern Pacific stock is approximately 1,002,516 $(4.475 \times [218,930+5,096])$ .
+Since 1990, pup counts have occurred biennially on St. Paul and St. George Islands, although less frequently on Sea Lion Rock and Bogoslof Island (Table 5a).
+The most recent estimate for the number of fur seals in the Eastern Pacific stock, based on an average of counts from 1998, 2000, and

+2002 is approximately 888,120 (4.5 \times 197,360).